nhend/canvas-to-quizlet/README.md

 This project was started out of need, and served as a good exercise in parsing HTML with Regex (something I'm utilizing in a larger future project.)

 ## Usage
-You should begin with a completed Canvas quiz, where correct answers are marked as such.
+You should begin with a completed Canvas quiz, where correct answers are marked:

 ![Canvas Quiz Example](https://i.imgur.com/JzOWMij.png)